hbldh/bleak/docs/scanning.rst

     loop.run_until_complete(run())

 In the manual mode, it is possible to add an own callback that you want to call upon each scanner detection, as can be seen above.
-There is also possibilities of adding scanning filters, but these differ so widely between implementations, so these details are recorded there instead.
+There are also possibilities of adding scanning filters, which differ widely between OS backend implementations, so the instructions merit careful reading.

 Scanning Filters
 ----------------

 There are some scanning filters that can be applied, that will reduce your scanning results prior to them getting to bleak.
-These are pretty quite backend specific, but they are generally used like this:
+These are quite backend specific, but they are generally used like this:

 - On the `discover` method, send in keyword arguments according to what is